Liquid Information Flow Control: Related Work

 \section{Related Work}

-Lifty builds upon several lines of prior work, most notably in sound program synthesis and repair, policy-agnostic programming, static information flow control, and type-directed coercion insertion.
+\toolname builds upon several lines of prior work, most notably in static information flow control, program synthesis and repair, and type error localization.
 Each of these areas has a rich history, but until now they have developed relatively independently.